Papaya and Amla Superfood Smoothie

 You’ll need a good blender for some of the ingredients ahead but it’s a great way to have some very healthy foods that are not always the easiest to eat, especially first thing in the morning.

 Feel free to use whatever fruit and other ingredients you have available, but here’s an example of a breakfast smoothie enhanced with papaya, amla and other superfoods.

 It’s equally good as a mid afternoon pick me up or even a surprisingly filling and very easily digested dinner.

 - A cup of chopped fresh papaya (preferably just turning from green to yellow for more of the digestive enzyme papain).
 Alternatively try a cup of chopped fresh pineapple (keep the bromelain rich core) or 3 kiwi fruit scooped out of their skins.

-- A teaspoon of antioxidant rich amla powder (or a single fresh fruit if you’re lucky enough to have them).
+- A teaspoon of antioxidant rich amla powder (or two of the fresh amla fruit if you’re lucky enough to have them).

 - Half a cup of organic berries like raspberries, blueberries or strawberries.
 These add a beautiful color as well as flavor and nutrients to any smoothie.
 Packs of frozen berries are a handy ingredient for your morning smoothies.

 - A handful of parsley, kale, spinach or other nutritious greens, washed and with the larger branches and particularly the stems chopped up well.
 Even relatively strong tasting green superfoods like parsley are barely noticeable in this smoothie and it’s an excellent way to get more of them into your diet.